block-commons/block-commons/content/post/youth-booster-credits/index.md

 Whether Youth Booster Credits can work depends on what the best non-privacy-destroying way of doing the distribution is, in my view.
 I don't know much more than the basics of what the contenders are to be frank, I'm planning to look into it some more.
 If you know about this feel free to reach out, I'd like to chat.

+One possible way of bootstrapping an airdrop process would be through a network of locally organised events arranged in partnership with organizations that already engage with young people in some way.

 Uniswap, Sushi and I think most of the other DeFi food tokens are aiming to incentivize and reward the provision of liquidity in their trading pools by issuing these tokens - which gives them a clear way of 1) identifying people to incentivize and reward, and 2) "paying for" those rewards.
 The common belief is that value generated through the use of the pool will flow to the token holders, but the mechanisms for this vary from project to project and in many cases are not fully developed or in place.

 So...